AzuxirenLeadGuy/GdiPlusExtension/CONTRIBUTING.md

 ## What can I contribute

 - Star this repository.
-- This library needs more features.
+- This library doesn't have many features, so feel free to enhance this library.
 - Check for any open issue to work on.
 - If any bugs/issues exist, or there are some features you want to have added to this library, feel free to open an issue,
 - Improvements on the Wiki.